jenkinsci/github-checks-plugin/README.md

   and if we can find a better approach to do this map job, we may use hash maps instead of message queues to improve efficiency.
 * If we still have to use the message queue eventually, we may have to improve it in several aspects: concurrency, functionaries, etc.
-* I am also thinking about whether we can implement it in [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
-To let other plugins who want to create check runs subscribe to the GitHub event directly, and we provide several tools to help them do these create or update works.

 ## To Do
 * Simplify code, many redundant code exist and I repeat myself a lot :sweat_smile:.
 * Left many works inside `Listener` is not very good, need to clarify the specific works for these classes.
+* Due to the current incomplete support from [GitHub API Plugin](https://github.com/jenkinsci/github-api-plugin) (see [ISSUE#520](https://github.com/github-api/github-api/issues/520) and [PR#723](https://github.com/github-api/github-api/pull/723)), I parse the payload and make requests myself.
+Later when the checks API is fully supported, I will transfer the project to it.

+## Other Attempts
+* I‘m also thinking about whether we can implement it in [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
+  To let other plugins who want to create check runs subscribe to the GitHub event directly, and we provide several tools to help them with these create or update works.
+This can largely increase the extensibility because in this way, the plugin itself is no longer responsible for those checks entities, but delegate them to others.